journeyman-cc/smeagollib/README.md

 # smeagollib

-The working parts of the Smeagol Wiki engine, stripped out as a library.
+The working parts of the [Smeagol Wiki engine](https://github.com/journeyman-cc/smeagol), stripped out as a library.
+It is anticipated that future versions of Smeagol will depend on this library.

 ## Motivation